Research

 Question this chart answers: Which role families account for the largest share of current openings on the tracked company boards?

 Families are grouped from live job titles on the tracked boards.
-This chart shows the current open inventory rather than a modeled trend.
+This view emphasizes ranking, company breadth, and readable counts instead of relying on a client-side chart runtime.

 Open roles